Manaaki Whenua – Landcare Research: International collection of microorganisms from plants

 The International Collection of Microorganisms from Plants in Auckland holds live bacterial and fungal specimens that are preserved under liquid nitrogen or in freeze dried ampoules.
 Currently there are over 20,000 specimens in the collection.

 New Zealand Fungarium (PDD)

-The Auckland office also has the New Zealand Fungarium (PDD), a fungarium containing over 80,000 dried fungal specimens, including all the New Zealand fungal type species.
-This represents one of the most extensive compilations on the national fungal biota of any country.
+The New Zealand Fungarium (PDD) Te Kohinga Hekaheka o Aotearoa, located in Auckland, is the major collection of New Zealand fungi.
+It contains 109,584 dried fungal specimens, including all the New Zealand fungal type species.
+It is one of the most extensive compilations on the national fungal biota of any country.

 New Zealand Arthropod Collection

 The New Zealand Arthropod Collection (NZAC) or Ko te Aitanga Pepeke O Aotearoa in Māori.
 The NZAC has over 6 million specimens (1 million pinned and 5 million preserved in fluid) and has the most complete coverage of terrestrial invertebrates of all the collections held in New Zealand.
 In addition to its fundamental value to the science of taxonomy and systematics, the collection underpins quarantine and border control decisions (e.g., verifying the presence or absence of species in New Zealand); and contributes to listings of threatened insect species.
 The NZAC is held at Landcare Research's Tamaki site.